 - If you don’t want an 8-foot-tall fence, put a coyote roller on the top of a 6-foot fence to make it more effective.
 Any coyote that attempts to climb the fence will fall back down.

-- If you don’t want to purchase a coyote roller, you could use chicken wire instead.
+- If you don’t want to buy a coyote roller, use chicken wire instead.

 - The fence should extend under the ground at least 6 inches.
 This will stop coyotes from burrowing underneath the fence.

 Check your fence regularly for any weak points or signs of damage.

 If you want your cat to be 100% protected while outdoors, you should install a Cattio or cat enclosure.
 These can be expensive and impractical for some gardens, though.

 Another option is a coyote-proof cat shelter.
 These won’t offer 100% protection, but they will help to keep your cat safe from coyote attacks.